iximiuz/conman/README.md

 make _conman_ <a href="https://github.com/kubernetes/cri-api/">CRI</a>-compatible.
 This will allow to deploy a Kubernetes cluster with _conman_ as a container runtime server.

+Read more about the project in <a href="https://iximiuz.com/en/posts/conman-the-container-manager-inception/">this article</a>.

 ## State of the project
 Under active development.
 Not even close to _0.1.0_.